okta/okta.github.io/_source/_code/python/index.md

 # Okta + Python

-Okta can support your Python application via our Authentication API or our Management API.
+Okta can support your Python application via our Authentication API or our Management APIs.

-At this time we do not support official API client libraries in Python.
-You may fork our [legacy Python SDK](https://github.com/okta/okta-sdk-python) or join the conversation on [this thread](https://devforum.okta.com/t/python-support-feedback/1778) and let us know that Python support is important for your application.
+At this time we do not support official API client libraries (SDKs) for Python.
+You may fork our [legacy Python SDK](https://github.com/okta/okta-sdk-python) or join the conversation on [this thread](https://devforum.okta.com/t/python-support-feedback/1778) and let us know how you'd like to use Okta from Python applications.

 ## Guides